-As part of your core curriculum, you will continue to study 'Character and Culture', alongside Religious Education.
+As part of your core curriculum, you will continue to study PSHE alongside Religious Education.

-This subject promotes SMSC, PSHE and British Values by covering important topics such as sex education and by incorporating activities that are designed to encourage effective relationships.
+This subject promotes SMSC and British Values by covering important topics such as sex education and by incorporating activities that are designed to encourage effective relationships.

-Careers guidance is built into your Form Time programme and 'Character and Culture' lessons.
-You will have access to our Careers Lead and will have the opportunity to get involved in many of the activities we have planned with the University of East Anglia, local colleges, businesses and other organisations.
+Careers guidance is built into your Form Time programme and PSHE lessons.
+You will have access to one-to-one careers guidance with a qualified Careers Advisor and will have the opportunity to get involved in many of the activities we have planned with the University of East Anglia, local colleges, businesses and other organisations.